timjogorman/RicherEventDescription/guidelines.md

 simply annotate every relationship that you observe in the text in a haphazard fashion.
-The pervasive theme to attend to in reading these guidelines, therefore, is that we are attempting to capture the rich ``meaning'' of the document while doing so consistently, and that a wide variety of rules and strictures defined below are designed simply for that purpose.
+The pervasive theme to attend to in reading these guidelines, therefore, is that we are attempting to capture the rich "meaning" of the document while doing so consistently, and that a wide variety of rules and strictures defined below are designed simply for that purpose.

 ### Acknowledgements

-The project is based on work supported by Award R01LM010090 from the National Library Of Medicine, and by DARPA FA-8750-13-2-0045, subaward 560215 (via LDC) DEFT: Deep Exploration and Filtering of Text\textquotedbl{}.
+* The project is based on work supported by Award R01LM010090 from the National Library Of Medicine, and by DARPA FA-8750-13-2-0045, subaward 560215 (via LDC) DEFT: Deep Exploration and Filtering of Text\textquotedbl{}.
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Library Of Medicine, the National Institutes of Health, or the Defense Advanced Research Projects Agency.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Library Of Medicine, the National Institutes of Health, or the Defense Advanced Research Projects Agency. *

 ### About the examples in this guide